-May 22, 2013
+May 29, 2013

 Ports of interconnect subckts in EMD files are relatively straight forward.
 An EMD file has External Pins and Internal Pins.
 The External Pins are listed in the External_Pin_List branch.
-The internal pins are either in the External_Pin_List branch of EMD Reference_Designators or the [Pin] list in .ibs Reference_Designators.
+The internal pins are either in the External_Pin_List branch of EMD Reference_Designators or the [Pin] list in IBIS Components Reference_Designators.

+Change all “Port” to “Terminal”

-Ports in .ibs files are more complicated. pin_names (aka pin numbers) listed in the [Pin] section can be Ports.
+Ports in IBIS Components are more complicated. pin_names (aka pin numbers) listed in the [Pin] section can be Ports.
 Each pin_name must be unique.
 There are three kinds of [Pin]s: Signal Pins, Supply Pins and NC Pins.
 We will ignore NC Pins in the remainder of this document.

 Signal Pins have both a signal_name and model_name.
 There is no requirement that Signal Pin signal_name(s) are unique in IBIS_CHK.
 Generally, Signal Pin signal_name(s) are unique.
 It is up to the EDA tool how to deal with this.
 The only IBIS files I have seen where signal_name(s) are not unique were used on memory data pins which are “swappable”.
 It is generally accepted that each Signal Pin pin_name is electrically connect to a unique die pad.
 A die pad is a connection point on the silicon which connects to a substrate via a wire bond or bump pad.
 (Note, there are other methods of connecting to a die pad.)
 These die pads can also be Ports.
 Each Signal Pin pin_name has a buffer located within the silicon.
 Each buffer has an associated [Model] indicated in the model_name on the Signal Pin [Pin] record.
 A buffer has a Port (e.g. A_signal) which is electrically connected to the die pad.
 A buffer subckt has additional ports.
 Some of these ports are candidate for interconnect Ports (note capitalization is important here).
-The ports of a buffer that are not candidates for interconnect Ports are stimulus and enable ports (e.g. D_drive, D_enable) of Tx models (Output, I/O, 3-state, …), and the output ports (e.g. D_receive) of Rx models (Input, I/), …).
+The ports of a buffer that are not candidates for interconnect Ports are stimulus and enable ports (e.g. D_drive, D_enable) of Tx models (Output, I/O, 3-state, …), and the output ports (e.g. D_receive) of Rx models (Input, I/O, …).
 The candidate buffer ports for Ports (besides the Signal Port) are PuRef, PdRef, PcRef, GcRef.
 If these Ports are not included in the interconnect subckt, then it is the responsibility of the EDA tool to connect supply pins to the buffer directly instead of power delivered to the buffer through the interconnect.

 Supply Pins are more complicated.
 I think we can safely assume (and we know how assume is spelled) that all Supply Pins with the same signal_name are electrically connected (in EMD terms they are in the same Connection).
 In general, there is no one-to-one mapping of Supply Pins with Supply Die Pads.
-Since it is important in some power aware simulations to have Ports on both package supply interconnect models and on-die supply interconnect models it will be necessary to define in IBIS a list of Supply Die Pads which are eligible as Port in package and on-die interconnect models.
+Since it is important in some power aware simulations to have Ports on both package supply interconnect models and on-die supply interconnect models it will be necessary to define in IBIS a list of Supply Die Pads which are eligible as Ports in package and on-die interconnect models.

 There are a number of special cases for Signal Pins that should be noted here.
 The first case is multiple pin_names connected in the package to a single die pad.
 This can be easily accomplished by adding a new IBIS [Component] parameter that indicates pin_names with the same signal_names are electrically connected.
 If this is the case, then there will be one die-pad Port for each unique signal_name associated with Signal Pins.
 There will continue to be one Port for each Signal Pin pin_name.